LucaCanali/sparkMeasure/README.md

 stageMetrics.runAndMeasure(spark.sql("select count(*) from range(1000) cross join range(1000) cross join range(1000)").show)
 ```

-Stage metrics, alternative way to collect and print metrics, Scala:
+Stage metric, this is an alternative way to collect and print metrics with Scala:
 ```
 val stageMetrics = new ch.cern.sparkmeasure.StageMetrics(spark)
 stageMetrics.begin()